 Develop an educational program for local landowners and watershed user groups including topics such as responsible river use and effective property restoration projects

 It would be a resource-intensive process to attempt to identify all point sources at each sampling site reporting metal exceedances, as these are location-dependent.
-However, the Kenai River watershed boasts one of the largest water quality datasets in the state of Alaska-an invaluable resources showing a concerning history of heavy metal exceedances throughout the watershed.
+However, the Kenai River watershed boasts one of the largest water quality datasets in the state of Alaska-an invaluable resource showing a concerning history of heavy metal exceedances throughout the watershed.
 Expanding this study would aid in a more detailed delineation of spatial and temporal variations of these exceedances in the Kenai River watershed.
-As adjacent development and subsequent riparian devegetation increase along the Kenai River mainstem and its tributaries, study expansion remains a critical step that would lead to effective, strategic mitigation efforts throughout this highly-revered watershed in Alaska.
+As adjacent development and subsequent riparian de-vegetation increase along the Kenai River mainstem and its tributaries, study expansion remains a critical step that would lead to effective, strategic mitigation efforts throughout this highly-revered watershed in Alaska.

 References